 Meanwhile, while living in the United States, Famoro left behind a large family in Guinea.
 He left his first born daughter, Fatumata (or Timé) when she was only three years old.
 While he was abroad, his father, his brother Sourakata, and several other family members past away.
 His mother and his daughter eagerly awaited his return, along with many family members, some of whom were small children or not yet born when Famoro left.
 His mom often pleaded that she wanted to see her son before she died.
 She wasn't sure it would happen.

 Despite the distance, Famoro stayed in close touch with his family in Guinea, speaking by phone, Whatsapp, and Messenger, with even the youngest children who never met him in person.
 His return was full of tears, joy, and song.

 Lisa Feder, Manding Grooves co-founder and one of Famoro's dear American friends, vowed to return with Famoro and film it for the rest of the world.
 The story is still under development.
 Plus, a 15 minute documentary short is due for release in March 2023.
 If you'd like to stay tuned as this story develops, send Lisa a note at firstname.lastname@example.org.

 Sekouba drove us from the airport to Famoro's family's home where his mother was waiting.
 Before leaving New York, Famoro told his mother to count 10 days.
 "Before the ten days is finished, you are going to see me," he promised.
 But he didn't tell her he was leaving the next day.
 Only Sekouba knew.
 When we got our luggage into the car, Sekouba called Hadja, Famoro's mother.
 It was nearly 10 pm.

-It is common for West Africans not to tell anyone of their precise travel plans.
+It is common for West Africans to not tell anyone of their precise travel plans.
 They don't want any bad juju to affect their travel.
 When we pulled up to the family compound, Famoro was almost lifted out of the car by his younger brothers.
 Among them were Siara and Abdoulaye.
 Abdoulaye, who we call by his nickname, Colonel, stayed next to us for the following weeks, taking care of our every need.
 You can see him when Famoro is hugging his mom and a spotlight shines on them.
-He is in the background.
+Abdoulaye is in the background.
 I don't know how we would have survived without Abdoulaye.
 He is loyal and respectful to Famoro as his elder brother.
 In this video you can also see that Hadja, Famoro's mom is just in shock, and Timé, his daughter, as well as his sisters, are just overcome with emotion.